Is it even possible to find cheap maternity clothes on a budget?

 Your body is quickly changing and it won’t be long before your pants start to feel a bit too snug.
 You want to be comfortable, but you may not want to spend a fortune on a temporary wardrobe.
 Don’t worry, you can still find cute, inexpensive maternity clothes to fit both your bump and your budget.

 Even better than cheap maternity clothing is free maternity clothing.
+So start with your closet!
 Using your non-maternity clothes is the easiest way to dress your bump without spending a cent.

 You might be surprised to find items that you already own that you can continue to wear well into your pregnancy (or even the entire time).
 Making some minor modifications can also extend how long you can wear your pre-pregnancy clothes.